 Look for multifunctional couches, chairs or beds with hidden compartments for out-of-sight-out-of-mind storage.
 Decorative pieces, such as trunks, baskets and boxes, are great for storing items in small spaces, plus they add personality to the room.
 Still short on storage space?
 Move what you don’t need to a storage unit in Manhattan.

-- Makeshift walls are your new best friend.
 Just because your kitchen table is next to your TV, which is next to your dresser, which is next to your bed, doesn’t mean you can’t divide your space for a more intimate feel.
 Curtains or repurposed windows are chic ways to divide an area.
 DIY enthusiast?
 Build a wall in front of your bed out of plywood; you can also turn this into shelving for extra storage.
 For a quick fix, strategically place your TV to show where your bedroom ends and your living room begins.

-- Fake it ’til you make it.
 Higher ceilings make spaces feel larger.
 Create this illusion by hanging curtains from the ceiling to the floor.
 Another easy trick?
 Add mirrors.
 This creates depth in your apartment, making it feel bigger.